09. The Fairytale That’s True

 Pain is not God will.
 Neither is addiction or war or hatred.
 Hatred, anxiety, fear… none of these things come from God.
 Sin is not God’s will.
 When we see those things you don’t see the work of the Lamb… we see the work of the Dragon.

 The limitless power and creativity of God’s “inside job” of salvation does indeed transform the enemy’s schemes, judo-flipping them to good.
 Our self-inflicted pain becomes a way of making us more loving.
 Our addiction becomes a source of empathy for others.
 Our tragedy gets transfigured into a source a beauty and hope for others… and maybe one day even ourselves.
 But not everything we experience in this world is the will of God.
 Christians have a term for all things being the will of God… the term is “heaven.”

 This episode grants us perspective by giving us permission to use the word “and.”

 Life is brutal right now AND there is a God will make all things beautiful.

 Circumstances are evil right now AND Jesus reigns.

-Evil has happened AND God is love.
+Suffering happens AND God is love.